ablekh/iperf3-go/README.md

 ## License

-This project is provided as-is for educational and testing purposes.
+This project is licensed under the terms of the MIT license.